coercion-y-conversion-de-variables-en-javascript

 }

-Eh… don’t do that, it’s a terrible practice.
+Eh… don’t do that, it’s a very bad practice.
 That’s what boolean values are for.

 Explicit Conversion

-Explicit conversion is the process in which we convert a value to a specific data type using built-in functions and methods in JavaScript.
+Explicit conversion is the process where we convert a value to a specific data type using built-in functions and methods in JavaScript.

 Conversion to Number